Andrew-Max/rails-seminar-materials/README.md

 to get into that branch go to the terminal and use the command:
     git checkout create-a-rails-app

 the code in your try_rails presentation directory will now, through the magic of git, be the project version.
+Read the readme file in that directory for instructions on how to get started on the project.

-Steps to get your new rails app all nice and good.
+## Steps to get your new rails app all nice and good.
 (Based on my experience getting environments up on my ubuntu box).
 See below for Windows setup instuctions.

 1) Have a computer